Assan Ouédraogo: International career

 Ouédraogo has represented Germany at under-16 and under-17 level.
 At the 2023 UEFA European Under-17 Championship, he scored the winning penalty as Germany beat France 5–4 in a penalty shoot-out victory in the final.
-His parents are from Burkina Faso, and he remains eligible to represent the African nation.
+His parents are from Burkina Faso.
 On 1 November 2023, Ouédraogo was called up to the 2023 FIFA U-17 World Cup held in Indonesia.

 In November 2025, he received his first senior call-up from head coach Julian Nagelsmann after Nadiem Amiri was sidelined with an injury, ahead of the 2026 FIFA World Cup qualification matches.
 On 17 November, he made his debut in a 6–0 victory over Slovakia, scoring just 102 seconds after coming on.

+On 5 June 2026, Ouédraogo was called up to Germany's squad for the 2026 FIFA World Cup as a replacement for the injured Lennart Karl.

 Style of play

 A box-to-box midfielder, Ouédraogo is capable of using both feet, and is lauded for his speed, dribbling, creativity and goal-scoring ability.
 Ouédraogo can play any position in midfield, possessing dynamism which can often lead to the creation of dangerous goalscoring situations.
 Due to his height, physicality, technique in tight spaces, and ability to carry the ball forward, Ouédraogo has been likened to players such as Paul Pogba, Ryan Gravenberch and Khépren Thuram.